kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

     import numpy as np

-    palinstance.update_train_set(np.array([1,2]), np.array([[1, 2, 3], [np.nan, 1, 2, 0]])
+    palinstance.update_train_set(np.array([1,2]), np.array([[1, 2, 3], [np.nan, 1, 2, 0]]))

-for a case in which we performed measurements for samples 1 and 2 of our design space but didn't measure the first target for sample 2.
+for a case in which we performed measurements for samples with index 1 and 2 of our design space but did not measure the first target for sample 2.

 Hyperparameter optimization
 .............................
 Usually, the hyperparameters of a machine learning model should be optimized as new training data is added, in particular the kernel hyperparameters of a Gaussian process regression model.
-But since this is usually a computationally expensive process, you do not want to do this every iteration.
+But since this is usually a computationally expensive process, you may not want to do this at every iteration of the active learning process.
 The timing of the hyperparameter optimization is internally set by the :code:`_should_optimize_hyperparameter` function that by default uses a schedule that will optimize the hyperparameter every 10th iteration.
 If you want to change this behavior, you can override this function.

 Logging
 ........